 (2) During the transitional period, despite regulation 38B(3) of the Building Regulations 1989 a building may be included within the area enclosed for a pre-July 1992 pool even though —

 (a) the building is not a Class 10a building under the Building Code; and

 (b) any external door or window in the building does not satisfy the requirements of Australian Standard AS 1926.1.

 ”.

-5 On the date as at which this compilation was prepared, the Building Amendment Regulations (No. 2) 2008 r.
-3 and 4 had not come into operation.
-They read as follows:

-“

-3. The regulations amended

-The amendment in these regulations is to the Building Regulations 1989.

-4. Part 10A repealed

-Part 10A is repealed.

-”.